ahayman/NYTViewer-android/README.md

 I push for Unit Tests as much as possible with my clients, and when I estimate tasks, I will default include Unit Tests as part of my estimate.
 My goal is roughly 80% coverage for a front end project, which should include everything except Views and pure Dependency Injection code.

 This was a time-constrained project, and I was asked to complete the project first without Unit Tests to ensure I was finished within the constraints given to me.
-I've included a single suite of Unit Tests on the `ArticleListVM` to exemplify my approach to Unit Testing.
+I've included the following Unit Test suites to exemplify my approach to Unit Testing.
+ - `ArticleListVM`
+ - `TransportService`

 ### Core Architecture